voowoou/drinks/README.md

 # DRINKS
-Just the homework task from my university.
+Just a сourse project from one of university subjects.
-You can see the app at [voowoou.github.io/drinks/](https://voowoou.github.io/drinks/)
+You can see the app at [voowoou.github.io/drinks/](https://voowoou.github.io/drinks/) React + JavaScript + SCSS (The app uses outdated create-react-app)